Friday, February 3, 2012

 Many women have discovered the amazing natural relief that they get with chiropractic care during the entire pregnancy.

 During pregnancy a woman's body produces a hormone that makes joints more flexible, to prepare for her changing body and the task ahead.
 As the baby grow in the womb, the pressure also can grow on the expecting mother's back.
 Chiropractic can help to ensure that the pregnant woman's joints stay in place, avoiding back pain, while also creating the best environment for the developing baby.
 An expecting mother who is in alignment, not in pain will be in less stress and will pass this calmness on to her baby.
-Chiropractic has been known to result in less time in labor and delivery as well.
+Some women who have been under chiropractic care during their pregnancy have had less time in labor and delivery as well.
 As you can imagine, a pelvis that is in alignment will perform better than one that is out of alignment during that crucial time.
 Chiropractic and massage are a terrific combination to consider when you are pregnant.
 For more information, contact us at (813) 831-8321 in South Tampa http://drsteve.ws

 Wednesday, November 23, 2011